OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-WiFi-Networks.md

 ### Entering Network Info Manually

-You can choose to type in the network info yourself by entering `2` as your selection.
+Alternatively, you can choose to type in the network info yourself by entering `2` as your selection.

 ```
 Selection: 2